AksoEo/docs/asc.md

 High-level design features:

-- no runtime errors
+- no runtime errors (except panics)
 - editable with a GUI
 - small runtime
-- no mutability
+- no mutability, almost completely deterministic
+    + sources of nondeterminism are time-related functions in the standard library and form variables

 ## Representation
 Scripts are composed of “definitions” at the top level.
 Each definition can be thought of as a function taking zero or more arguments, though they will often act like variables.